Have you or a loved one been taken advantage of by a coach, spiritual advisor, or teacher?

 If you’re being harassed on the job or if you’ve suffered the unthinkable and been the victim of assault, you need help from professionals who know about workplace harassment laws.

-THE SEXUAL ABUSE, ASSAULT, AND HARASSMENT ATTORNEYS AT BURG SIMPSON CAN HELP
+THE CINCINNATI SEXUAL ABUSE, ASSAULT, AND HARASSMENT LAWYERS AT BURG SIMPSON CAN HELP